George Russell (racing driver): Mercedes (2022–present)

 Russell joined Mercedes in 2022.
 From 2022 to 2024, he was paired with seven-time World Drivers' Champion Lewis Hamilton.
 The team placed third in 2022, second in 2023, and fourth in 2024.
 Hamilton left at the end of the 2024 season and was succeeded by Junior Team member Kimi Antonelli.

 2022–2023: Maiden win and pole position

 The timing of Russell's move to Mercedes was unfortunate, as it coincided with a regulations change that ended Mercedes's dominance of the sport.
-Mercedes' new aerodynamics concept performed very well in simulations but was difficult to drive in real life.
-The team scored one victory in two years.
+Mercedes's new aerodynamics concept performed very well in simulations but was difficult to drive in real life.
+The team scored one victory in the first two years of the ground effect era.